andrewithompson/conjoint_embedded_data/README.md

 # conjoint_embedded_data
 Embedded data for conjoint experimental designs

-This is an addition to the conjoint experimental design example provided by Thomas Leeper, [here](https://github.com/leeper/conjoint-example).
+This is an addition to the conjoint experimental design example provided by Thomas Leeper [here](https://github.com/leeper/conjoint-example).

 It is only meant to clarify exactly how to set up embedded data on Qualtrics.
 Following this